Find out where to get help if you're experiencing domestic violence.

 You don’t have to wait for an emergency situation to seek help.
 You can:

-The Survivor's Handbook from the charity Women's Aid is free and provides information on a wide range of issues such as housing, money, helping your children and your legal rights.
-The handbook is available as a downloadable PDF in 11 languages.
+The Survivor's Handbook from the charity Women's Aid is free and provides information for women on a wide range of issues such as housing, money, helping your children, and your legal rights.

 For forced marriage and "honour" crimes, contact Karma Nirvana (0800 5999 247) or The Forced Marriage Unit (020 7008 0151).